 (Optional) By default, headings are displayed for each column of data in a concise style view, and for each item of data in a detailed style view.
 The -nohdr parameter suppresses the display of these headings.

-Note: If there is no data to be displayed, headings are not displayed even if the -nohdr parameter is specified.
+Note: If there is no data to be displayed, headings are not displayed.

 (Optional) Displays all capacities as bytes.